platformio/platformio-docs/index.rst

 PlatformIO is an open source ecosystem for IoT development
 ==========================================================

-**Cross-platform build system and library manager.
-Continuous and IDE integration.
-Arduino, ESP8266 and ARM mbed compatible.**
+**Cross-platform IDE and unified debugger.
+Remote unit testing and firmware updates.**

-* :ref:`PlatformIO IDE <ide_atom>` - The next-generation integrated development environment for IoT.
+* :ref:`pioide` - The next-generation integrated development environment for IoT.
   C/C++ Intelligent Code Completion and Smart Code Linter for the super-fast coding.
   Multi-projects workflow with Multiple Panes.
 Themes Support with dark and light colors.
   Built-in Terminal with :ref:`core` and support for the powerful Serial Port Monitor.